Tutorial

 Step 1: Submitting your data

-Option 2: Uploading a File
+Option 2: Uploading a Genome File

-Upload your GenBank file or raw nucleotide sequence as a FASTA DNA sequence file.
-Download the examples below to compare filetypes.
+Upload your genome file or raw nucleotide sequence as a FASTA DNA sequence file or compressed file.

 Step 2: Wait for your results